joggie/job-interview-task-gitops/README.md

 2. Use the existing terraform code to deploy the Kubernetes Cluster
 3. Read [the story](STORY.md)
 4. Read the HOWTOs.
+5. Read the NOTES
-5. Deploy missing components if required.
+6. Deploy missing components if required.

 ## Additional task